godwokenrises/godwoken-doc/docs/comparisonEVM.md

 ## Others

 - Transaction context
     - `chain_id` is defined in Godwoken [RollupConfig#chain_id](https://github.com/nervosnetwork/godwoken/blob/a099f2010b212355f5504a8d464b6b70d29640a5/crates/types/schemas/godwoken.mol#L64).
     - the block difficulty is always `2500000000000000`
     - the gas limit  is 12500000 per block, but it is not a transaction-level limit.
 Any transaction can reach the gas limit
     - the size limit for contract's return data is `[25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)`
     - the size limit for contract's storage is `[25600B](https://github.com/nervosnetwork/godwoken-scripts/blob/31293d1/c/gw_def.h#L21-L22)`

 - `transaction.to` MUST be a Contract Address

     Direct transfer of the value (pCKB) from EOA to EOA is not supported.
     > Scenario: pCKB (CKB) is represented as an ERC20 token on layer2, which can be transferred through the sUDT_ERC20_Proxycontract transfer function.
-    >

 - The `transfer value` can not exceed uint128:MAX
 - Pre-compiled contract
     - `bn256_pairing` is not yet supported because of the high cycle cost (WIP)
     - [addition pre-compiled contracts](https://github.com/nervosnetwork/godwoken-polyjuice/blob/compatibility-breaking-changes/docs/Addition-Features.md)

-More information refer to [EVM-compatible](https://github.com/nervosnetwork/godwoken-polyjuice/blob/compatibility-breaking-changes/docs/EVM-compatible.md#peth).